qeda/qeda/README.md

 QEDA.js
 =======

 QEDA.js is a Node.js library aimed to simplify creating libraries of electronic components for using in EDA software.
-You can easily create both symbols for schematic and land patterns for PCB (conforming to IPC-7351 standard).
+You can easily create both symbols for schematic and land patterns for PCB.

 Attention
 =========